qed-lab/Bronco-Text-Generator/REFERENCE.md

 **Sample output** `I randomly choose the color dark red`

 ### Arguments
 When making a reference, you can include arguments which will effect the output.
 These are denoted with a colon after the reference, followed by a number of comma-separated arguments `<reference: argument1, arg2, otherArg>`.
 Similarly, it is possible add arguments to a bag, and to use that argument in the output.
-Arguments can either be, literals, references to other symbols, or nested arguments denoted with parentheses instead of triangle braces ``<bag: (otherBag: `argument`)>``.
+Arguments can either be, literals, references to other symbols, or nested arguments ``<bag: otherBag: `argument`>``.
+Parenthesis can be added to symbol-calls to avoid ambiguity ``<bag: (otherBag: `argument`), `second argument for bag`>``
 ```
 @start
 <tell: `using arguments`,color>